 Frontiers promotes a strict separation between review and evaluation.
 Frontiers editors and reviewers have the mandate to focus only on objective criteria evaluating the soundness of the study and to ensure that the results are valid, the analysis is flawless and the quality as high as possible.
 We publish all papers judged unanimously to be technically sound.
 Reviewers may recommend rejection based exclusively upon objective errors.
 Judgments regarding the importance of a paper can be made through open post-publication reviews and we use objective impact metrics - reflecting the opinion of the entire community – to spotlight outstanding discoveries and invite them to contribute a "Focused Review".

-To guarantee the most rigorous and objective reviews, the identities of reviewers remain anonymous during the review period.
-If for any reasons a reviewer withdraws during any stage of the review process, his/her name will not be disclosed.
-In case a manuscript is accepted that they have endorsed, their names appear on the published article, without exceptions.
+To guarantee the most rigorous and objective reviews, the identities of reviewers remain anonymous during the review period and, when a manuscript is accepted for publication that a reviewer has endorsed, their names appear on the published article, without exceptions.
+If a reviewer withdraws during any stage of this process, his/her name will not be disclosed.
+All Associate Editors' names are also made public upon the published article, acknowledging their contribution.